 I commend Michel'le for telling her story.
 I just think she waited too long.
 She waited 23 years.
 I would have put that ass on blast when he whipped my ass.
 I can't say that I ever saw Dre put his hands on her.
 I never saw Dre put his hands on nobody.
 He was so nice to me he was like a son.
 He always wanted me to make him Buffalo wings.
 He loved my wings.
 Tupac was the same way.
 Loved the chicken wings.
 Michel'le was also having a relationship with Suge at the same time.
 I caught them at the office.
 The only reason that Michel'le is out there like that is because she got people that are mad at Dre to back her.
 They felt that Dre didn't tell this or Dre didn't tell that.
 They watered Straight Outta Compton down.

 They were having a picnic for Death Row records.
 Everybody was wearing red.
 The grandmas, grandkids—everybody was wearing red.
 We get to the park, and the police have the park surrounded.
 There were all these different six-fours, and Suge had me take photos of them.
-I didn't know, but green was a color for Bloods too.
+I didn't know, but green was a colour for Bloods too.
 If it wasn't red it was green.
 I had to make five copies of every photo I took and put them in these photo albums that Suge would send into his guys in prison.
 He would let people know what's going on with Death Row with these photo albums.
 He would send them in care packages.
 He was very loyal to those guys in prison.

 You could always tell those people that were bullshitters because those were the people that were good ass kissers and they stayed on board.
 The ones that weren't good ass kissers either got their ass beat or they got killed.
 One or the other.
 I'm not a good ass kisser, and I'm not scared of shit.
 When I walked into Death Row Records I wasn't scared of Suge.
 That worked to my benefit because he knew I wasn't scared of him.
 Most people when they meet Suge they're scared of him.
 Because his reputation precedes him.